dymmond/asyncz/README.md

 ---

-Asyncz is an async-first production scheduler for Python applications and ASGI services.
-It keeps the familiar scheduler / trigger / store / executor model, but it is built around `asyncio`, explicit task objects, framework lifecycle integration, durable stores, standard-library logging, and operator tooling that works from both the CLI and the browser.
+Asyncz is a production scheduler for async Python applications and ASGI services.
+It keeps the familiar scheduler / trigger / store / executor model, but it is built around `asyncio`, explicit task objects, framework lifecycle integration, durable stores, Python standard logging, and operator tooling that works from both the CLI and the browser.

+Use Asyncz when scheduled work needs to be observable, editable, and safe to operate in production.
+Tasks can be inspected before they are changed, triggered manually when needed, previewed without advancing their triggers, and followed through history and logs after they run.

 Documentation: [https://asyncz.dymmond.com](https://asyncz.dymmond.com)

-## Highlights
+## What Asyncz gives you

-- `AsyncIOScheduler` and `NativeAsyncIOScheduler` for async runtimes.
+- Async runtimes: `AsyncIOScheduler` for regular async applications and `NativeAsyncIOScheduler` for environments that already own the event loop.
-- Built-in triggers for `date`, `interval`, `cron`, `and`, `or`, and `shutdown`.
+- Scheduling primitives: `date`, `interval`, `cron`, `and`, `or`, and `shutdown` triggers.
-- Built-in stores for `memory`, `file`, `mongodb`, `redis`, and `sqlalchemy`.
+- Durable stores: `memory`, `file`, `mongodb`, `redis`, and `sqlalchemy`.
-- Executors for in-event-loop work, thread pools, process pools, and direct debug execution.
+- Executor choices: asyncio event loop execution, thread pools, process pools, and direct debug execution.
-- CLI commands for showing the installed version, diagnostics, scheduler instances, adding/updating tasks, inspecting one task, previewing upcoming timelines, triggering runs, and managing persisted tasks.
+- Safe task control for operators: stable task ids, manual Run now, pause, resume, remove, inspect, preview, and update workflows.
-- Scheduler-native inspection snapshots with process identity, process-local instance visibility, lifecycle timing, task counts, stores, and executors for dashboards, CLIs, and admin tooling.
+- Scheduler inspection APIs: process identity, lifecycle timing, task counts, stores, executors, instances visible in the current process, and upcoming run previews.
-- Optional dashboard UI with a modern admin shell, task filters, row/bulk actions, manual Run now, runtime, instances, timeline, audit trail, run history, and per-run log inspection.
+- Modern dashboard: task filters, row and bulk actions, links to logs for each task, task edit previews, runtime and instance pages, timeline, audit trail, run history, and log inspection for each run.
-- Packaged dashboard browser assets: no runtime dependency on public Tailwind, Alpine.js, HTMX, Toastify, or favicon CDNs.
+- Packaged dashboard assets: no runtime dependency on public Tailwind, Alpine.js, HTMX, Toastify, or favicon CDNs.
-- Standard-library logging throughout the project.
+- Python standard logging throughout the project.

 ## Installation